 Furthermore, undertaking a short-term detox diet may help you to break unhealthy habits, and motivate you to lead a healthier life.

 So, what do you recommend for people wishing to undertake a ‘detox’ diet?

 Firstly, we recommend you take a look at our ‘Healthy Eating Plate’ and also have a read of our ‘Whole Life Approach to Healthy Eating’.
 These guidelines show you how to eat a nutrient dense, anti-inflammatory diet, which will support your body’s natural detoxification processes.

-Phase II detoxification is dependent on amino acids which we obtain from eating protein rich food.
+Phase II detoxification depends on amino acids which we get from eating protein rich food.
 Be sure to include a portion of good quality protein with each meal.
 If you are vegetarian, then include a wide variety of nuts, seeds, pulses and wholegrains.
 When eating animal protein, lower fat options like fish, eggs and lean meats are preferable as fat is a storage site for many toxins.

 Despite the positive effect cruciferous vegetables may have on hormone metabolism, research has not yet established a robust link between consumption and reduced risk of hormone sensitive cancers in humans.
 However, since cruciferous vegetables have a range of health promoting properties, we strongly encourage you to regularly include them in your diet.

 Herbs and spices are a rich source of antioxidants and some studies suggest they may support phase II detoxification enzymes.
 Due to their many beneficial properties, we recommend using a wide variety of herbs and spices, including turmeric, coriander, cumin, parsley and fennel.